joenano/rpscrape/README.md

     CODE: 1347 | York Aus
 ```

-To list the courses from a specific region, add the region code like so:
+Add a region code to list the courses from that region:
  ```
 [rpscrape]> courses ire
      CODE: 175  | Ballinrobe